Lepperton railway station: History

 The original railway station was opened on 30 November 1877, approximately 2.5 km (1 mile 45 chain) south of Sentry Hill, then the junction between the Waitara–New Plymouth Railway and the new southern line to Inglewood.
 The station was located close to the intersection of Mountain and Manutahi Roads.
 Facilities included a shelter shed and passenger platform, a loading bank for goods and a loop big enough to hold 26 wagons.

-The station was originally called Manutahi, but this was changed in 1882 after the Patea–Wanganui railway reached the town of Manutahi in southern Taranaki.
+The station was originally called Manutahi, but this was changed in 1882 after the Patea–Wanganui railway reached the town of Manutahi in southern Taranaki and a new railway station was opened.
 To avoid confusion, this station was renamed Lepperton after the closest settlement.
 The station must have been fairly quiet as on 30 November 1894 petitioners were recorded as protesting against the closure of the station.
 The station remained open but bigger changes were in store.

 In 1907, it was desired to interlock the Sentry Hill station yard (the next station to the north of Lepperton).
 However, Sentry Hill station was located on a grade that caused issues for trains proceeding southwards to get underway after stopping.
 To rectify this, a new station was built on flatter land south of Sentry Hill, and roughly 70 chain north of Lepperton Station.
 Because of the short distance between the proposed new station and the existing Lepperton station, the railways decided to close the existing station and name the new station Lepperton Junction.
 On 25 May 1908, the old station was closed.